 Beverages.
-Your body needs water.
-Drink tap, sparkling or bottled water, 100-percent juices, herbal tea, low-sodium vegetable juice, and low- or non-fat milk are all healthful sources of water.
+Drink tap, sparkling or bottled water, 100-percent juices, herbal tea, low-sodium vegetable juice, and low- or non-fat milk.

 Anti-inflammatory Diet Tips

 Choose fresh foods more often and choose fewer heavily processed foods.
 Here are some tips:

 - For breakfast, try oatmeal served with fresh berries and walnuts.